game-fuse/gamefusedocs/docs/API Full REST API/game rounds.md

 ### Scope

 Create a new game round for a user.
 Game rounds can either be individual or part of a multiplayer round.
+Multiplayer game rounds are all connected to the first one submitted.
+Whichever user submits the first multiplayer round that the others connect to is the "master" of the general multiplayer round.
+The master user can modify any of the connected multiplayer rounds.
+Place is automatically generated for multiplayer rounds based on "score".
+When getting game round info, multiplayer rounds will come with an additional payload called "rankings", which is sorting the individual round by score.
+Updates to already created rounds are supported and rankings will be updated for all when any one object in the connected multiplayer round is updated.

 ### Method